 Don’t forget to recycle your pumpkins this Halloween

-With an estimated 5 million pumpkins being sold in the days leading up to Halloween, residents are encouraged to recycle their Jack o’ lanterns once the celebrations are over.
+With an estimated 15 million pumpkins being sold in the days leading up to Halloween, Cheltenham Borough Council is encouraging residents to recycle their Jack o’ lanterns once the celebrations are over.

 Pumpkins make an excellent addition to a home compost heap but anyone living in Cheltenham can easily recycle their leftovers at the kerbside.

 As the average carved pumpkin weighs 5kgs and one in five properties are now purchasing a pumpkin as part of the annual festivities, recycling them after the occasion will ensure the pumpkins feed local composting and energy production at Andigestion in Bishops Cleeve.
 Read more about our food recycling service.

 Cllr Chris Coleman, cabinet member for clean and green environment at Cheltenham Borough Council, said: “Halloween is a time for fun and many families will be thinking about carving a pumpkin together, however with sales growing year on year, it is increasingly important that pumpkins are not forgotten when it comes to recycling and composting.

 “Halloween can be an ideal opportunity for parents to introduce younger children to these very important environmental messages.”